The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Gas density profiles

 Overall, we find that the average normalisation is weakly dependent on redshift down to $z\approx 1$ at low mass ($M_{\rm 200c} \approx 10^{11} \Msun$).
 After $z=1$, most \simba\ runs exhibit an upturn, with the exception of the Var-vjet-cap variant.
 At higher masses, we observe relatively weak but qualitatively varied dependencies of the average normalisation on redshift.
 Generally, runs without AGN-jet exhibit a slightly increasing $\log A$, while the inclusion of this feedback mode tends to decrease the normalisation at late times.
 This reflects the fact that AGN-jet in \simba\ are very effective at removing gas from within higher-mass haloes, especially at later times ($z<2$; see \citealt{Sorini_2022}).
 As a consequence, the normalisation of the gas density profile decreases (see also Figure~\ref{fig:dens_prof}).
 Instead, AGN-jet are absent from $M\approx 10^{11} \Msun$, whose central BHs fail to reach the minimum mass threshold for the activation of this feedback mode \citep[see, e.g.][]{Thomas_2019, Scharre_2024}.
 This explains why there is no downturn of the average normalisation in the lowest mass bin showed in Figure~\ref{fig:logA_z_rel}.

 It is important to note that the spread in the normalisation--redshift relationship at any fixed mass $M_{\rm 200c} \leq 10^{12}$ is larger, in relative terms, than in the case of the slope $\eta$.
 This is especially true at lower redshift, where multiple feedback mechanisms are more likely to co-exist \citep{Sorini_2022}.
 The interplay between stellar and AGN feedback in galaxy-size haloes ($M< 10^{13} \Msun$) is notoriously complex to disentangle and can result in more varied effects on the gas distribution of individual haloes \citep[e.g.][]{Booth_2013, Delgado_2023, Tillman_2023, Gebhardt_2024}.
 Indeed, the spread in the normalisation--redshift relationship is larger in the bottom three rows of panels in Figure~\ref{fig:logA_z_rel}, which correspond to runs where at least AGN-jet are activated.
 On the other hand, the scatter around the average normalisation is smaller at higher masses $M_{\rm 200c} >10^{13} \Msun$, and particularly for galaxy clusters ($M_{\rm 200c}\approx 10^{14} \Msun$).
 Additionally, the normalisation--relationship is very similar for galaxy clusters across different runs.
 This partially follows form the fact that clusters can be approximately treated as closed boxes \citep{Angelinelli_2022, Angelinelli_2023}.
 The action of different feedback modes will then generally redistribute the gas density within the halo, without ejecting a relatively high gas mass fraction outside the virial radius, hence preventing the decrease in the normalisation of the gas density profile.
-One should also consider that the limited box size may artificially decrease the scatter in the relationship at higher halo masses.
-Nevertheless, we verified that the normalisation is robust under different box sizes, therefore our results can be considered well converged in this respect (see Appendix~\ref{app:convergence}).